AMC Entertainment Holdings (AMC) Q1 2017 Results - Earnings Call Transcript

 Jarrett Brotzman - PPM America, Inc.

 Thank you, gentlemen, for taking call.
 Just kind of two high-level questions.
-The first being, you spoke a lot about how much data you're collecting about consumers, both the purchasing patterns and what they prefer with movies.
-I was wondering, if there is any intent to potentially monetize this by licensing any of this information to third-parties or being in discussions with the studios over what products you're selling while what movies are preferred by customers?
+The first being, you spoke a lot about how much data you're collecting about consumers, both their purchasing patterns and what they prefer with movies.
+I was wondering if there is any intent to potentially monetize this by licensing any of this information to third-parties or being in discussions with the studios over what products you're selling while what movies are preferred by customers?

 Adam M. Aron - AMC Entertainment Holdings, Inc.

 I was in a meeting just this week, I guess, it's last week now.
 Today is Monday.
 I had a meeting just last week with very smart people who are convinced that this data is – can be monetized and it's quite valuable.
 They are not the only people who have made that assertion to us.
-We do want to be very careful about – with privacy laws making sure that we use the data intelligently, use it in our interest first, be very careful about who we share with and under what circumstances, but we are investing millions to get this data and we do intend to use it to our benefit.
+We do want to be very careful about – with privacy laws making sure that we use the data intelligently, use it in our interest first, be very careful about who we share it with and under what circumstances, but we are investing millions to get this data and we do intend to use it to our benefit.
 So, I think the answer is watch this space.

 Jarrett Brotzman - PPM America, Inc.